 The sooner you start planning for your future, the better.
-Developing healthy budgeting and savings habits in your 20s can help you now – and set you up for future financial wellbeing.
+Developing healthy budgeting, investing and savings habits in your 20s can help you now – and set you up for future financial wellbeing.

 If you’re in your 20s, chances are that life could feel like a bit of a rollercoaster right now.
-The economic fallout of the coronavirus (COVID-19) may have knocked your personal finances for six and at the same time, you could be juggling new expenses and experiences for the first time, such as moving out of home and starting your first full-time job.
+The economic fallout of COVID-19 may have knocked your personal finances for six and, at the same time, you could be faced with new expenses and experiences for the first time, such as moving out of home and starting your first full-time job.
 Learning to juggle competing financial priorities and save for the future is essential.

 While these lessons may be confronting at the moment, they can also teach valuable skills that your future self will thank you for.
 If you do things right in your 20s, you can lay the foundations for a solid financial future and set yourself up for life.
 Here’s how to put some sound plans in place to give yourself more choices about how you live your life in the years ahead.

 Start by tracking what money you have coming in (your income) and going out (your expenses).
 It’s important to understand where your money is going and what proportion you’re spending on essentials, like rent, food and utilities, and non-essentials, like entertainment and clothes.
-Brush up on the basics of creating a budget, then use a budget calculator to help you get started.
+Brush up on the basics of creating a budget , then use a budget planner calculator to help you get started.